marneymallory/BoochCityRedux/README.md

 - As a user, I want to be able to click on a keg to see its detail page.
 - As a user, I want to see how many pints are left in a keg.
 Hint: A full keg has roughly 124 pints.
 - As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0.
+- React application works as expected and follows best practices, including using JSX, props, and prop types.
+- Redux is used for all state.
+- Jest is used to test all reducers.
+- Actions and action constants are used.

 ## Technologies Used